Khmer Rouge trio accused of Cambodia's "worst horrors"

 Nuon Chea's lawyer, Michiel Pestman, sought to delay the trial on Monday by asking for judge Silvia Cartwright's resignation, claiming she had held unofficial meetings with co-prosecutors, but judge Nil Nonn rejected the move.

-Pestman questioned the independence of the Cambodian judges and said Nuon Chea had been denied the chance to call his own defence witnesses.
+Pestman questioned the independence of the Cambodian judges and said Nuon Chea had been denied the chance to call his own defense witnesses.

 "The international community and the international judges must step up and speak out on behalf of my client," he told Reuters.